martavj/martavj/README.md

 ### Hi there 👋 , welcome to my GitHub page!

-👩🏻‍I'm Marta, a geographic information analyst and junior web developer, based in London.
+* 👩🏻‍  I'm Marta Villalobos, a geographic information analyst and junior web developer

+* 🌍  Based in London

+* ✨ Pronouns: she/her

-🗺️ I work with 'maps and data' at Hackney Council: <br> See what we are working on here: https://github.com/LBHackney-IT/lbh-webmap-template <br>
+* 🗺️  I work with 'maps and data' at Hackney Council: <br> See what we are working on here: https://github.com/LBHackney-IT/lbh-webmap-template

-💻 I’m currently working on my final project - a web app built with html,css,js,php and Mysql.
-Also, I am working on my portfolio.<br>
-💬 Ask me about maps, data, web development, tech gadgets and much more! <br>
+* 💬  Ask me about maps, data, web development, tech gadgets and much more!
-📫 How to reach me: @martav__ on Twitter <br>
-✨ Pronouns: she/her

 ### Skills